FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 2.2.x is the last version to support Java 5, support will be dropped with Jaybird 3.0.

+Jaybird 3.0.x supports Java 6, 7 and 8.

+Jaybird 3.0.x is the last version to support Java 6, support will be dropped with Jaybird 3.1.

 Which Firebird versions are supported?
 --------------------------------------

 Jaybird 2.2.x supports all Firebird versions since 1.0.
 Jaybird 2.2.4 will add support for some new features of Firebird 3 (eg `BOOLEAN` support).

-Jaybird 2.2.x is the last version to officially support Firebird 1.0 and 1.5.
+Jaybird 2.2.x is the last version to support Firebird 1.0 and 1.5.
 Future versions of Jaybird are not guaranteed to work with these versions.

+Jaybird 3.0.x support Firebird versions since 2.0.

+Jaybird 3.0.x is the last version to support Firebird 2.0.
+Future versions of Jaybird are not guaranteed to work with version 2.0 and earlier.

 Can Jaybird connect to Interbase?
 ---------------------------------